clozach/arkyve/README.md

 ## Description

-A script to automatically move any file into an "Archive"
+A script to automatically move any file into an archive folder

 ## Usage